Power of Attorney in Turkey - Assisting Foreign Investors

-Power of attorney in TurkeyUpdated on Tuesday 05th March 2019
+Power of Attorney in TurkeyUpdated on Monday 21st November 2022

 The power of attorney is an official document through which a person, called a principal, authorizes another person, called an agent, to complete certain legal activities on his or her behalf.
 In Turkey, most of the times, lawyers are granted powers of attorney to represent local and foreign citizens in various legal matters.